wiebew/hetzner-scripts/README.md

 - you have a public ssh key stored in ~/.ssh/id_rsa.pub.
 This key will be used for access to the admin account

 __steps:__
-- provision a new ubuntu 14.04 machine at hetzner. __Store the password__.
+- provision a new ubuntu 14.04 LTS Minimal machine at hetzner. __Store the password__.
 Hetzner only shows it once, if you navigate away from the page it's gone.
 - clone this repository
 - copy the hosts.example file to hosts.
 Adapt the content for your situation (i.e. fill in the desired hostname and admin username)
 - __important__ login to new server with ``ssh root@yourserver.com``.
 This will add your server to known_hosts in ~/.ssh and prevent ansible errors.
 Please check this is not the rescue instance but a real Ubunt installation.